carterprince/carterpage/content/posts/the-why-and-how-of-data-hoarding.md

 > But Carter!
 I only listen to music on my phone in the car!
 I can't download my music there!

 If you listen to music on your phone in the car, frankly that's just another argument for downloading your music, because cell service can be flaky when you are driving especially if you live in a more rural area like me.
+And yes, you can store your music directly on your phone.

 So I recommend you download all your music to your computer, sync your music folder to your phone with a piece of software like [Syncthing](https://syncthing.net/), then actually play the music on your phone with an offline player (I recommend [BlackPlayer](https://play.google.com/store/apps/details?id=com.musicplayer.blackplayerfree&hl=en_US&gl=US) if you're on Android).
 I won't explain how to set up Syncthing or BlackPlayer, as you can find plenty of tutorials on that yourself, I just wanted to point you towards some good options (of course these aren't the only ones you have to choose from).

 And finally, downloading your music literally makes you more independent, which is always desirable, especially when there is such a widespread deficit of independence in the modern digital world.
+It's becoming more and more of a thing for people to give up having files for themselves (on disk, that is) and instead just putting everything on some service like DropBox or Google Drive, which I find kind of sad.

 ## Getting your music